rgaal/clim680/index.md

 [Link to Composites](https://github.com/rgaal/clim680/blob/master/composites1.ipynb)

 Next I wanted to look at composites.
 The composites of soil moisture anomalies during El Nino, La Nina, and Neutral events are all fairly identical, indicating that the mean soil moisture value made based on those certain conditions are not easily interpretable.
-By taking the difference of composites from El Nino-Neutral events, it is easier to see the subtle differences that only amount to a few percent in soil moisture.
-At the 95 % level, there are no areas of statistical significance indicating that it would be very difficult (and not smart) to base an estimate of soil moisture off of which phase of El Nino we are in.
+By taking the difference of composites from El Nino-Neutral/La Nina-Neutral events, it is easier to see the subtle differences that only amount to a few percent in soil moisture.
+At the 95 % level, there are no areas of statistical significance for El Nino-Neutral events indicating that it would be very difficult (and not smart) to use ENSO phase as an indicator for soil moisture state.

 [Link to Correlation Coefficient](https://github.com/rgaal/clim680/blob/master/corr_coeff1.ipynb)

-So far, there isnt any real relationship between the Nino 3.4 index and the soil moisture content.
+So far, there isnt any significant relationship between the Nino 3.4 index and the soil moisture content.
 My next thought was to consider correlation to quantify how soil moisture at each point on the globe varies _lineraly_ with the Nino3.4 index.
 Red areas indicate that the soil moisture increases when Nino 3.4 goes up, and soil moisture decreases when Nino 3.4 goes down.
 Blue area indicate the oppposite: soil moisture increases when Nino 3.4 decreases and soil moisture decreases when Nino 3.4 increases.
 The values near zero indicate no relationship.

 At the 95% level, there is statistical significance over North America, the Middle East, and the southern portion of South America, suggesting soil moisture increases (associated with more rainfall) when there are higher values of Nino 3.4.
 There is also statistical significance over Australia, the northern portion of South America, and Southern Africa suggesting soil moisture decreases when there are higher values of Nino 3.4 (and an increase in soil moisture when there are lower values of Nino 3.4).
-The correlation coefficient values however are not extremely high, which indicates that these relationships might not be as robust compared to preforming a correlation test with precip and Nino 3.4.
+The correlation coefficient values however are not extremely high, which indicates that these relationships might not be as robust compared to performing a correlation test with precip and Nino 3.4.

 [Link to Linear Regression](https://github.com/rgaal/clim680/blob/master/linear_regression1.ipynb)